yorkshire-and-humber-care-record/fhir-fix/docs/user-guide.md

 }
 ```

+### fhirHeaders
 ```
 fhirHeaders(resource: FhirResourceObject): { [key: string]: string }
 ```

-If present this function will be called before sending update or delete requests to the FHIR Store.
+ - If present this function will be called before sending update or delete requests to the FHIR Store.
 It is called per resource and can be used to populate additional headers to send with the request. i.e. an expiry header on a delete request.
 It should return a standard object with string keys and values.
 Example:

 ```